Travelling budget in India is a shitstorm.

 In very budget places, squat toilets are common.

-If they speak good English you can ask them to clarify if it is a western toilet and shower.
-If you have the chance, it is best to check the room and bathroom before agreeing to take the room.
+With TEFL courses becoming more and more common in the region, if they speak good English you can ask them to clarify if it is a western toilet and shower.
+If you have the chance, it is best to check the room and bathroom before agreeing to take the room

 Dry Days / Towns